JoeySoprano420/My_Web_Console/README.md

 Personal web console
 # Unified Programming Logic: Private Virtual Web Console

 This project demonstrates the implementation of a private virtual web console using the Unified Programming Logic framework.
-It integrates features from various repositories by Joey Soprano 420 and applies Dynamic-Functional-Static Typing, Andersonian Paradigm, Grand Stage Paradigm, and Trinary Logic.
+It integrates advanced features from various repositories by Joey Soprano 420 and applies Dynamic-Functional-Static Typing, Andersonian Paradigm, Grand Stage Paradigm, and Trinary Logic.

 ## Setup